simonsmith/suitcss-with-stylus/README.md

 ### Treating SUIT as a global

 In this repo the dependencies of each component are listed as `@imports` so that rework-npm can work out the dependency tree.
 An alternative to this is to treat SUIT as a global library.
-This works well and can reduce the hassle of ensuring each component requires the write dependencies.
+This works well and can reduce the hassle of ensuring each component requires the right dependencies.

 Example from `base.styl`: